OpenLocalizationTestOrg/AX-Docs-Sandbox.zh-cn/dev-itpro/analytics-bi-reporting/purchase-content-pack-for-power-bi.md

 -   Year-over-year purchase change (by vendor group and procurement category)

 ## <a name="accessing-the-content-pack"></a>Accessing the content pack
 The Purchase spend analysis content pack is published as an implementation asset in Microsoft Dynamics Lifecycle Services (LCS) and can be accessed from Microsoft Dynamics 365 for Operations.
-For more information about how to access and open Power BI reports, see the [Authoring and distributing Power BI reports with Dynamics](https://blogs.msdn.microsoft.com/dynamicsaxbi/2016/06/23/authoring-and-distributing-power-bi-reports-with-dynamics-ax7/) blog post.
+For more information about how to access and open Power BI reports, see [Power BI content in LCS from Microsoft and your partners](power-bi-content-microsoft-partners.md).

 ## <a name="metrics-that-are-included-in-the-content-pack"></a>Metrics that are included in the content pack
 The Purchase spend analysis content pack includes a report that consists of a set of metrics.
 These metrics are visualized as charts, tiles, and tables.
 The following table provides an overview of the visualizations in the content pack.